Sightseeing Tours in Inverness

 Following your tour of the Tomatin Distillery, begin the return trip to Inverness, where this excursion concludes at the original departure point.1: CarrbridgeYour first destination is the forest village of Carrbridge.
 Here, you can get some refreshments, breathe in the cool mountain air and wander around the Old Packhorse Bridge.30 minutes -Admission Ticket Free2: Cairngorms National ParkDescend to the Glenmore Forest Park, where you have free time to explore.
 Your options include a walk through the woods to Loch Morlich, which is one of Scotlands most scenic and popular Lochs.
 You can admire a sandy beach and large and ancient pine trees before you make your way back to the mini-coach.
 If you prefer not to walk, theres a café and exhibition at the visitor centre.1 hour -Admission Ticket Free3: AviemoreAll this walking and fresh air must have worked up your appetite, so you head to Aviemore for lunch.

 1 hour 15 minutes -Admission Ticket Free4: Tomatin Distillery Visitor CentreThis great day must be finished off with a dram of delicious whisky at Tomatin Distillery*.
 Savour the aromas of fruit and spice, and feel the passion for community and environment in this little town clustered around the distillery.1 hour -Admission Ticket IncludedADDITIONAL INFOPublic transportation options are available nearbySuitable for all physical fitness levelsAll Inverness tours will depart from the bus stop next to Inverness Cathedral, Ardross Street, IV3 5NS*Tomatin Distillery Tour and tasting will be included in price.We apologise, but we cannot accommodate children under 5 years old on our tours.
+Children under 18 need to be accompanied by an adult.
 Please note that if this policy is not followed, we will have to refuse travel without issuing a refund.
-Thank you for understanding.Luggage Allowance: You're restricted to 14kg (31lbs) of luggage per person on our tours.
-This should be one piece of luggage similar to an airline carry-on bag (approximately 55cm x 45cm x 25cm / 22in x 17in x 10in) plus a small bag for onboard personal items.Not wheelchair accessibleThis tour/activity will have a maximum of 8 travelersThis tour/activity will have a maximum of 16 travelers in totalCANCELLATION POLICYFor a full refund, cancel at least 24 hours before the scheduled departure time.(For information purpose only - definite start times will show on voucher, once confirmed) -
+Thank you for understandingLuggage Allowance: You're restricted to 20kg (44lbs) of luggage per person.
+This should be one piece of luggage similar to an airline carry-on bag (approximately 55cm x 45cm x 25cm / 22in x 17in x 10in) plus one small bag for onboard personal items.Not wheelchair accessibleThis tour/activity will have a maximum of 8 travelersThis tour/activity will have a maximum of 16 travelers in totalCANCELLATION POLICYFor a full refund, cancel at least 24 hours before the scheduled departure time.(For information purpose only - definite start times will show on voucher, once confirmed) -

 Cairngorms; Highest Mountains, Bonnie Lochs & Ancient Forests